APrettyCoolProgram/DotfilesAndGistsEtc/Templates/GitHubRepository/CODE-OF-CONDUCT.md

 # CODE OF CONDUCT: ProjectName
-> **Please note that this project is released with a Contributor Code of Conduct.
+> **Please note that this project is released with a Contributor Code of Conduc, adapted from the [Contributor Covenant][homepage].
 By participating in this project you agree to abide by its terms.**

 ## Contributor Covenant Code of Conduct